danrot/master-thesis/02_state-of-the-art.md

 connected via a doubled linked list, built with the `jcr:predecessors` and `jcr:succesors` properties.
 Since both of these properties are an array it is also possible to build multiple branches, resulting in a directed acyclic graph instead of a tree.
-The also have the primary type `nt:version` in common, as well as a subnode called `jcr:frozenNode`.
+They also have the primary type `nt:version` in common, as well as a subnode called `jcr:frozenNode`.
 The structure of this frozen node can now differ a lot, except for some of the already described system properties, which are prefixed with `jcr:frozen`.
 This simply means that they